vinefeeder/VineFeeder/README.md

     Add the following:
         A config.yaml file with the media_dict. see examples in the existing services folder.

-        An __init__.py file defining the loader class for the service.
+        An __init__.py file defining the loader class for the service (e.g., TvnzLoader).
-        The name of the loader class is constrained.
-It must take the service tag name, e.g. TVNZ and use that to create the class-name TvnzLoader.
-This allows vinefeeder.py discover and to call its use later.
-        Note: the loader class file MUST inherit (or sub-class) BaseLoader see ALL4/__init__.py
-        as an example.
+        Note: the loader class file MUST inherit BaseLoader see ALL4/__init__.py  as an example.
         Note: Most web-sites that provide on-demand streaming have a 'browse' or 'category' page where video categories may be selected for view.
 Use some/all of these links to produce a media_dict of ( catergory: link, }

         There are 4 methods to implement
             receive